tadasant/baribuilder/README.md

 ### Client-side Model (not persisted)

-Pictured is a UML diagram of the BariBuilder UI's model insofar as a user has loaded
+Pictured is a UML diagram of the BariBuilder UI's model insofar as a user has loaded and is using the application.

 None of this data is (currently) persisted, but is the client's view of the world during a user's session with the single page application.